The Concept of Disarming and Rearming Rules

 Notifications Will Send for 24 Hours, Then Stop

-Understand the Disarm, Rearm, and Snooze time so you can manage your Actions.
+Understand the Disarm, Rearm, and Snooze time so you can manage your Rules.
 If you have further inquiries, feel free to contact Monnit Support.